tpkemme/tacticalwp-theme/README.md

 ### Styles

+Because all of the styles can be changed through the Wordpress admin section, their stylesheet is being generated as a php file.
+All of the sass styles control the 'basic' Foundationpress styles and for the most part haven't been changed.

  * `style.css`: Do not worry about this file.
 (For some reason) it's required by WordPress.
 All styling are handled in the PHP file described below

  * `template-parts/embedded-styles.php`: This is the main stylesheet.
-It creates a stylesheet with all the theme settings.
+It creates a stylesheet with all the saved theme settings.

  The 'basic' styles I mentioned are the base styles of Foundationpress.
 They are located here: